chcharcharlie/10XResearcher/prompt_instructions.md

             - Found global market valued at $1.1 trillion in 2023 with 8.5% CAGR
             - Sources: [IEA Global Renewable Report](../resources/resource1.md), [Bloomberg NEF](../resources/resource2.md)
           ```
-        * Commit these changes to git with a message describing the completed subtask: "git add research_plan.md && git commit -m '[PhaseR#]: Complete subtask [number] - [description]'"
+        * Commit ALL changes since beginning the subtask: "git add research_plan.md resources/ && git commit -m '[PhaseR#]: Complete subtask [number] - [description]'"
       - Inform the user that the subtask has been completed and the plan has been updated
       - Provide a summary of resources collected during the subtask:
         * Number of searches conducted